neo4j-contrib/spatial/README.md

 * A REST API for creating layers and adding nodes or geometries to layers.
   * For usage information see [Neo4j Spatial Manual REST](http://neo4j-contrib.github.io/spatial/#spatial-server-plugin)
   * Note that this API provides only limited access to Spatial, with no access the the GeoPipes or import utilities
+  * This API was entirely removed when support for Neo4j 4.0 was added (version 0.27)
 * An IndexProvider API (2.x only) for Cypher access using START node=node:geom({query})
   * It is only possible to add nodes and query for nodes, and the resulting graph structure is not compatible with any other spatial API (not compatible with Java API, REST or Procedures), so if you use this approach, do not blend it with the other approaches.
   * There is some brief documentation at [Finding geometries within distance using cypher](http://neo4j-contrib.github.io/spatial/#rest-api-find-geometries-within--distance-using-cypher)